klamma/ar-for-eu-book/_pages/chapters/engines.md

    To do so, open a file browser and navigate to the project's folder.
    Here, create a folder called "3D Models" and copy the 3D model there.
    You can use any compatible 3D model format.
    In the example we use the Stanford bunny in the .obj file format.
-It can be downloaded here: [https://graphics.stanford.edu/~mdfisher/Data/Meshes/bunny.obj](https://graphics.stanford.edu/~mdfisher/Data/Meshes/bunny.obj).
+   It can be downloaded in the [supplementary material]({{pathToRoot}}/assets/supplementary_material/Unity/Bunny.obj)).
 4. Return to Unity's editor.
    In the Assets browser you will now find the "3D Models" folder and inside of it the 3D model.
    You can create an instance of the 3D model in the scene by dragging and dropping the 3D model file from the assets browser onto the 3D view or the scene hierarchy.